[Healeys] Existential Question on Bearings

 missile guidance technology to the Chinese*).
 I don't know for a fact,

 but I suspect even once-trustworthy name brands like Timken are

-their races, do I replace them 'on principle,' or put the old ones back
+races, do I replace them 'on principle,' or put the old ones back in after

-and the launches failed fairly regularly, so SSL helped them out with
+the launches failed fairly regularly, so SSL helped them out with guidance

-guidance and stability technology.
-Of course, there's no way the
+and stability technology.
+Of course, there's no way the Chinese would apply

 More information about the Healeys